elwiderman/shadystuffs/wp-content/plugins/wpc-estimated-delivery-date/readme.txt

 Individual delivery dates can be specified in the Estimated Delivery Date tab of single product pages.
 Users can simply choose to disable the global rules or configure new rules applied for that product specifically.
 Individual rules are prioritized over the global ones.

-= Extra Time Line & Skipped Dates =
+= Extra Timeline & Skipped Dates =

-The Extra time line option is available to help sellers have more time processing their order.
+The Extra timeline option is available to help sellers have more time processing their order.
 This is the time point to mark when it’s late for an order to be packed and shipped in time, so orders placed after this hour will be counted with an extra shipping day.

 Skipped dates are added to let our plugin know when the sellers are unavailable or unable to prepare for the order delivery.
 So skipped dates can be weekdays, weekends, holidays, vacation time, etc.; what’s more, multiple skipped dates are possible.
 Dates added as skipped dates will not be counted when calculating the delivery time for the order.
 This will apply to all products throughout the store.